igneous-labs/inf-1.5/docs/v2/README.md

 - have `lamports_released` = decrease in withheld_lamports
   - apply protocol fees to `lamports_released` and increment `pool_state.protocol_fee_lamports` by the fee amount
 - update `pool_state.last_release_slot = sysvar.clock.slot` if nonzero `lamports_released`
-- if `pool_state.withheld_lamports` changed, self-CPI `LogSigned` to log data about how much yield was released

 ###### Rounding